GeekySpy/CS373/Week 6/Week6_WriteUp.md

 * Reputation
   * Collect a list of bad and good data, serve the list out from a cloud

+ * Spoofing
+   * Attackers masquerades as another network entity in order to gain some kind of advantage over the network dfenses of the target

 ### Man in the Middle
 The man in the middle is a concept within network security.
 It is the idea that a person can intercept signals and messages between two parties.
 The man in the middle can use this interception for good and bad deeds.
 Below is a list of common actions a man in the middle can do.